Well designed small kitchens show that size isn’t everything when it comes to the most important room in your home.

 It makes sense when you think about it.
 With a drawer, you can put larger items like pots and pans at the bottom and insert another drawer directly above to be used for lids and other smaller items.
 That way, you are using all of the inner space, as opposed to a cupboard where there’s often a lot of unused space above what is stored.

-Drawers are also easier to access, and our designers always work with customers to incorporate as many drawers as possible.
+Drawers are also easier to access, and our specialists always work with customers to incorporate as many drawers as possible.

 Effective use of kicker drawers just above floor level can also free up masses of storage space that otherwise wouldn’t be used.